cvxopt/cvxopt/doc/source/matrices.rst

 ==============

 A dense matrix is created by calling the function :func:`matrix`.
-The arguments specify the values of the coefficients, the dimensions, and the type (integer, double, or complex) of the matrix.
+The arguments specify the values of the elements, the dimensions, and the type (integer, double, or complex) of the matrix.

 .. function:: cvxopt.matrix(x[, size[, tc]])